Master of Science in Speech Language Pathology

 Admission Requirements

-• Completing prerequisite coursework in basic science includes at least one course each in behavioral/social sciences, biological sciences, physical sciences (physics or chemistry) and statistics.
-While working on graduate coursework, students can co-enroll up to two basic science courses except for statistics.
+- Completing prerequisite coursework in basic science includes at least one course each in behavioral/social sciences, biological sciences, physical sciences (physics or chemistry), and statistics.
+While working on graduate coursework, students can co-enroll in up to two basic science courses except for statistics.
 Students must complete all basic science prerequisites no later than the end of their fourth semester in the MS-SLP program.

 Application Process